panglesd/slipshow/docs/syntax.rst

 		{the attributes}
 		# The title

-See the next section for the content on the attributes.
+See the :ref:`next-section <pres-flow>` for the content on the attributes.
 If you want to add an attribute to a group of several blocks, indent all of them using ``>``.
 For instance

 .. code-block:: markdown